profunktor/fs2-rabbit/site/docs/client.md

 # Fs2 Rabbit Client

 `RabbitClient` is the main client that wraps the communication  with `RabbitMQ`.
-The mandatory arguments are a `Fs2RabbitConfig` and a `cats.effect.Blocker` used for publishing (this action is blocking in the underlying Java client).
+The mandatory arguments are a `Fs2RabbitConfig` and a `cats.effect.Dispatcher` for running effects under the hood.
 Optionally, you can pass in a custom `SSLContext` and `SaslConfig`.

 ```scala mdoc:silent
 import cats.effect._